raviteja936/github-pages/about.md

       <span class="column">
           <h3 style="margin: 0;"> Raviteja Uppalapati </h3>
           <h4> Senior Manager, Data Science </h4>
-          <p>Data Scientist turned Manager at American Express with 7+ years of experience building digital products.
-I am interested in the application of machine learning and computational techniques towards material and drug discovery.</p>
+          <p>Data Scientist turned Manager at American Express with 7+ years of experience in building scalable text based algorithms and digital products.
+Interested in the application of machine learning and computational techniques for material and drug discovery.</p>
           <h4>Quick Links</h4>
-          <a href="/cv.pdf">CV</a>
+          <a href="/images/cv.pdf">CV</a>
           <br>
           <a href="/interests">Interests</a>
           <br>